Claude Auguste Court: Marriage

+In 1843, Court took his young wife and their first three children with him to France.
+General Court remarried Fezli Azam Khan in Marseille, France on 17 June 1844.
+One of the witnesses to the re-marriage was General Allard's brother, Benjamin Allard, Knight of the Legion of Honor.
+A fourth child, Marie Amélie Court, was born in Marseille, France to the couple on 3 January 1845.

+Fezli Azam Joo died on 4 February 1869, and was buried in the family tomb in the Saint-Martin Cemetery, then transferred to the Saint-Pierre Cemetery, where she lies with General Court and her children.

+Archeological pursuits

+Court created the first archeological surveys and maps of the Punjab and its neighbouring northwestern areas, as far as Kabul.
+He was the first person to excavate and record Buddhist sites of the region and collected coins of the area.

-Interest in Numismatics
+Interest in numismatics

 Court was one of the first Europeans to become interested in the coins of South Asia, which he collected from 1829.
-Part of the collection was described in Revue Numismatique in 1839 and Court talks of his coin collection in his valuable Memoires published in Paris in 1856-57.
+Part of the collection was described in Revue Numismatique in 1839 and Court talks of his coin collection in his valuable Memoires published in Paris in 1856–57.
 Court died in Paris in January 1880 leaving his heirs his rich coin collection.
-We know almost nothing of its fate since then until three albums came to light in an English book sale.
-They contained 627 coin rubbings, allowing many of Court's coins to be identified.
-These had been bought by a coin collector, Alexander Cunningham, whose collection was acquired by the British Museum in 1888–94.
+After the death of Court, his collection of coins he had gathered during his colourful life vanished.
+We know almost nothing of its fate since then until three albums came to light in an English provincial book sale in 1994 of three small albums entitled La collection numismatique du General Court.
+The albums were subsequently purchased by the British Museum and they contained 627 coin rubbings, allowing many of Court's coins to be identified.
+These had been bought by a coin collector and the later head of the Archaeological Survery of India (ASI) who had served in the British army, Alexander Cunningham, sometime after 1880, whose collection was acquired by the British Museum in 1888–94.
 Cunningham may also have owned the albums.